Morrow County, Ohio

 The Community Housing Impact and Preservation (CHIP) Program provides grants to eligible communities interested in undertaking housing-related activities, including necessary infrastructure improvements.
 The grants are awarded competitively and encourage a flexible, community-wide approach to improving and providing affordable housing for low- and moderate-income persons, and strengthening neighborhoods through community collaboration.

-FY 2016 CHIP was NOT funded for Morrow County.
+PY 2017 CHIP is funded for Morrow County.

 Water & Sewer Revolving Loan Fund